GeniusesOfSymfony/WebSocketBundle/UPGRADE-3.0.md

 - The minimum supported Symfony version is now 4.4
 - Renamed `Gos\Bundle\WebSocketBundle\DataCollector\PusherDecorator` to `Gos\Bundle\WebSocketBundle\Pusher\DataCollectingPusherDecorator`
 - Made event classes final
+- The methods of `Gos\Bundle\WebSocketBundle\Client\ClientManipulatorInterface` now return an array containing instances of `Gos\Bundle\WebSocketBundle\Client\ClientConnection`, accessing the array properties is supported however deprecated and will be removed in 4.0.

 ## Removals